VIII. FACULTY WORKING CONDITIONS

 A. The Library

-Fondren Library is a modern research library that supports the university's teaching and research efforts with a broad range of collections: 3.8 million volumes, including more than 611,000 electronic books; more than 282,000 current journal subscriptions; more than 3.6 million microforms; and 773 indexes and databases providing targeted access to the journal literature.
-It is a selective depository for United States and Texas government publications and for United States patents and trademarks.
-Special collections include: The Woodson Research Center, home to more than 40,000 rare books and more than 1000 manuscript collections, as well as more than 500 university archive collections; offering robust support for Rice's pre-eminent programs in art and architecture and music.
-Fondren hosts the Rice Digital Scholarship Archive, an open source digital repository for faculty members' research, electronic theses and dissertations, and digitized collections.
-The Digital Media Center (DMC) supplies equipment, software, and support for using and creating media, including equipment checkout.
+Fondren Library is a modern research library that supports the university's teaching and research efforts with a broad range of collections: 5.8 million volumes, including more than 2.4 million electronic books; more than 347,000 current journal subscriptions; more than 3.6 million microforms; and 670 indexes and databases providing targeted access to the journal literature.
+It is a selective depository for United States and Texas government publications and a member of the Patent and Trademark Resource Center Program.
+Special collections include: The Woodson Research Center--home to more than 40,000 rare books and more than 1000 manuscript collections, as well as more than 500 university archive collections--offers robust support for Rice's pre-eminent research programs.
+The Brown Fine Arts Library houses the university’s teaching and research collections that support art, architecture, and music.
+Fondren hosts the Rice Research Repository (R-3), an open access digital repository for faculty members' research, reports and presentations from Rice’s research centers and institutes, theses and dissertations, and other materials.
+The Digital Media Commons (DMC) supplies equipment, studios, software, training, and consultations for using and creating digital media.
 The GIS/Data Center provides support for analyzing geographic information in a broad range of academic disciplines.
 Fondren collaborates with the Jones Graduate School of Business in providing library services to the Business Information Center, located in Janice and Robert McNair Hall.
 Additionally, Fondren hosts physical exhibits that highlight resources and research, and welcomes faculty, staff, and student proposals for exhibits.

 Faculty Services

-Faculty services offered by Fondren include active support for collections, research, and teaching; both physical and electronic class reserves; inter-library borrowing and document delivery; study rooms and technology-equipped classrooms by reservation; and a limited number of carrels (available through deans to scholars with special needs).
-General and specialized tours are available for students, as well as classes on topics such as data analysis and media creation tools, specific electronic resources, and research methodology.
+Faculty services offered by Fondren include active support for collections, research, and teaching; both physical and electronic class reserves; interlibrary loan and document delivery; study rooms; and technology-equipped classrooms by reservation.
+General and specialized tours are available for students.
+There are also classes and workshops on topics such as data analysis and media creation tools, specific electronic resources, and research methodology.
 Additionally, there are online research guides on specific subjects.
-The library sponsors, through its Friends group, an annual research competition for undergraduates and graduate students; and with the School of Engineering co-sponsors the faculty Virginia and Griff Lawhorn Digital Education Award.
+Our subject specialists serve as liaisons to each academic department and are available for consultations with faculty and students.
+We are happy to answer questions by email, chat, text, phone, and in person.

-The Fondren Fellows program, which was recently expanded with income from the Maltsberger Endowment, funds Rice undergraduate or graduate students to conduct research projects sponsored by Fondren Library that will benefit the library and the scholarly community.
+The Fondren Fellows program, which was recently expanded with funding from the Maltsberger Endowment, supports Rice undergraduate and graduate students conducting research projects sponsored by Fondren Library that will benefit the library and the scholarly community.
 For example, projects may involve working with archival collections, developing digital projects, or making recommendations for library spaces or services based on analyzing data.
 The Woodson Research Center provides research support to projects such as the Task Force on Slavery, Segregation, and Racial Injustice.
-The library also provides faculty subsidies for open access electronic book publication through the TOME initiative; please see https://library.rice.edu/guides/rice-author-open-access-fees.
-Fondren also provides support for both OA books and journal articles at https://libguides.rice.edu/AuthorFee.

 Open Access Policy